getsentry/symbolicator/README.md

 ## Resource usage

-`symbolicator` spawns at least two threads per core: One for downloading from external sources and one for symbolication.
+`symbolicator` spawns at least two threads per core: one for downloading from external sources and one for symbolication.
 Requests are both CPU and IO intensive.
 It is expected that the service is still IO bound.